kelvinmacharia254/timer--ReactJs/README.md

 ### Basic functionality
 An infinite timer that can be stopped, resumed and reset.
-We can also lap at any given time and lap logged on to a table.
+We can also lap at any given time.
+Lap are logged to a table component.

 ### React concepts